mudita/MuditaOS/pure_changelog.md

 * Changed order of starting services, ServiceDesktop moved to the back
 * Shortened duration of phone modes pop-up from 3s to 1s
 * Changed responses in contacts and messages endpoints used to communicate with Center
+* Added SMS template call rejection window for case when no templates are defined

 ### Fixed